20 great shopping towns

 Monroe Street, just south of Camp Randall, has more shops, many specializing in imported artisan wares from around the world.
 And there's an unusually large number of artisan chocolate shops, including the renowned Candidas.

-During the holidays, Holiday Glow on Monroe is Dec.
-1-2.
-The Dane County Farmers Market operates a Holiday Market in Monona Terrace on Nov.
-18 and Dec.
-2, 9 and 16.
+The Dane County Farmers Market operates a Holiday Market in Monona Terrace on the two Saturdays before Thanksgiving and the three Saturdays after.

 Worth a detour